 Just like humans, dogs can step or land wrong and get injured.
+That’s why it’s important to keep your pet insured with reliable insurance like Bivvy.
 This often leads to a limp or it may even hold one foot off the ground if it is too painful to put pressure on it.
 When this happens to a human, you can take advantage of supports like crutches, leg casts, or even wheelchairs – but dogs need your help.

 The Dog Brace